canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 #### Choosing an open source software licence

+When the project is part of a larger Open Source ecosystem, use the license which is usually used in this ecosystem.
+Otherwise choose a license which matches the goal of the project and its interactions with other projects.
-Choosing an appropriate licence tends to revolve around the decision of whether to apply a permissive or reciprocal licence:
+Choosing an appropriate licence tends to revolve around the decision of whether to apply a permissive or reciprocal licence.

 ##### Permissive licences

 * Maximize the scope of downstream users
-* Broad appeal to the entire private sector)
+* Broad appeal to the entire private sector

 Recommended permissive licences for Government of Canada open source code are MIT and Apache 2.0.